Zokalyx/theconfluence/docs/data.md

 There are currently four files that aren't placed inside of a specific folder because they are used by all of the scripts here.

-- `broken.txt`: contains the numbers corresponding to weeks that did not have a run
+- `broken.txt`: contains the numbers corresponding to weeks that did not have a run.
+Read [this](#notes) for instructions as to what to do when a run is skipped.
 - `notes.txt`: has a "detective log" of past issues with the `.csv` files
 - `shh.txt`: has keys used to log in to Reddit - this file must be `.gitignore`d
 - `week.txt`: has the number of the current week